 Baseline No duplicate messages.
 1 Duplicate (streaming queues - BESTEF) Each application queue has STREAMQ set to a local queue for duplicate messages (STREAMQOS = BESTEF).
+1 Duplicate (streaming queues - BESTEF) Expiring Each application queue has STREAMQ set to a local queue for duplicate messages (STREAMQOS = BESTEF).
+Duplicate messages are set to expire.
 1 Duplicate (Pub/Sub) Each application queue is a topic alias with two unmanaged subscriptions.

-The total 'internal' messaging rate for the two tests generating duplicates is included below (dashed lines).
+The total 'internal' messaging rate for the three tests generating duplicates is included below (dashed lines).
 These will have a total internal message rate twice that of the App1.

-Where duplicate messages are produced, these are consumed individually by a 'drainer' application (i.e. each GET from the STREAMQ or additional subscription queue is a distinct transaction, as opposed to batching the GETs which is considered in section 6.2).
+Where duplicate messages are produced (and they are not set to expire), they are consumed individually by a 'drainer' application (i.e., each GET from the STREAMQ or additional subscription queue is a distinct transaction, as opposed to batching the GETs which is considered in section 7.2).